playcanvas/developer.playcanvas.com/content/en/tutorials/webvr-ray-input.md

 This tutorial project supports all three via the `input-*.js` files.
 Mouse, touch and gamepad are for 0 DOF input. `input-vr.js` for 3 DOF (with a simulated arm model) and 6 DOF input types.

-As this is a scalable experience, it is catered for the lowest common dominator between the three and therefore it is assumed there is only one button on all input types.

-However, it is simple to modify or expand on top if you only wanted to support a particular controller like the Oculus Rift Touch™.

 ### VR Tracked Input Devices

 The system for the tracked input devices consists of two files: